8 Pro-Tips for Retreat Planning

 This takes the burden off the retreat planner by letting someone else help care for the participants.
 For example, some retreat centers offer a morning coffee & tea bar with pastries and simple snacks.
 This creates a warm welcome as participants arrive and get settled in without you having to lift a finger.

-As the retreat planner, not having to worry about providing coffee, tea, and simple snacks frees us to be able to focus on what is important for building rapport by greeting and welcoming our participants and having the time to listen and engage.
-In the mountains of San Bernardino, California, check out Loch Leven Camp & Retreat Center offering humble hospitality.
+As retreat planners, not having to worry about providing coffee, tea, and simple snacks frees us to focus on building rapport by greeting and welcoming our participants and having the time to listen and engage.
+In the mountains of San Bernardino, California, check out Loch Leven Camp & Retreat Center, which offers exceptional hospitality.

 Pro-Tip 2: Downtime and Open Space.